ggalan87/nearest-neighbor-data-denoising/README.md

 # Nearest Neighbor Data Denoising (N2D2)
+UPDATE: Present repo is archived.
+The new repo containing refactored code and also additional implementations and experiments for person re-id can be found here: https://github.com/ggalan87/noise-robust-learning

 This repository contains the code of the paper entitled "Nearest neighbor-based data denoising for deep metric learning" which was accepted in VISAPP 2024.